In React, a reusable component is a piece of UI that can be used in various

 details and corresponding icons.
 For that let's create a reusable Table

-component that will consist of Row
+component that will consist of Rows and a Header.

 -

-component to view the full title of a Task if it gets
+We also need a Tooltip component to view the full title of a Task if it gets

 truncated due to its length.